Fish Tacos with Avocado-Lime Crema

 3

-To prepare the fish, combine the taco spices: cumin, coriander, paprika, red pepper flakes, garlic and sea salt in a small bowl and set aside.
+To prepare the fish, combine the taco spices: cumin, coriander, paprika, red pepper flakes, garlic and salt in a small bowl and set aside.

 4